-I am a second-year PhD student in Linguistics at UC Santa Cruz, working under the supervision of Prof. Roumyana Pancheva.
+I am a second-year PhD student in Linguistics at UC Santa Cruz, working under the supervision of Roumyana Pancheva.
 My research interests lie in syntax and its interfaces with lexical and formal semantics, in addition to micro and macro comparative syntax.
-Topics I work on (past and present) include tense, aspect, modality (TAM), clausal architecture, mirativity, and superlative constructions.
+Topics I work on (past and present) include tense, aspect, modality (TAM), clausal architecture, mirativity, and superlatives .
 My research draws on data from the dialects of Palestinian Arabic.

 Email: naabdelr@ucsc.edu